Madeira has developed a number of traditions that have stood the test of time.

 13 Red Roses

-The 13 red roses carried by every Madeira graduate on Commencement Day, symbolize the 13 original boarding students who enrolled in
+The 13 red roses carried by every Madeira graduate on Commencement Day, symbolize the 13 original boarding students at Madeira.

 The Halloween Parade is a hilarious display of girls and teachers in costume.
 The tradition dates back to the early 1990s.
 Every year students and faculty compete in categories like best costume, funniest costume, and most original costume.